Skip to driving guidance

 Get Support with the PatientsCann UK App

-Free to use — Know Your Journey guide, legal support tools, clinic directory, and a treatment diary.
+Free to use.
+Know Your Journey guide, legal support tools, a clinic directory, and a treatment diary.
 All in one place.

 The information on this page is for general informational purposes only and does not constitute legal advice.
 PatientsCann UK advises all patients to adhere to current UK laws and regulations regarding driving.
 It is your responsibility to ensure you are fit to drive.
 PatientsCann UK will not be liable for any consequences arising from the use of medical cannabis while driving.
 Always seek independent legal advice if stopped, arrested, or charged.